malvikasharan/APRICOT/README.md

   ````

   This will globally install APRICOT, which can be called via the command `apricot`, and the libraries from apricotlib will be saved.
-  Follow the points 2 & 3 to execute the software as shown above.
+  Follow the above listed points 3 & 5 to execute the software as shown above.
 ###OR

 ####Get APRICOT manually